guidanoli/lupa-from-lua/README.md

 # Lupa from Lua

 Currently, [Lupa] is a Python extension module which can only be imported from Python.
 This project intends to port this library to Lua in the form of a C library, allowing Lua to interact with Python.
+For this purpose, the Lupa source code had to be slightly modified in the fork that resides in this repository.

 ## Dependencies